thborges/blog/docs/_posts/2020-05-18-epson-stepper-em-286-sth-39h112-06-reverse-engineered-specs.markdown

 <a href="{{site.baseurl}}/assets/images/em-286-sth-039h112-06.jpeg"><img class="border" style="float: right; width: 300px;" src="{{site.baseurl}}/assets/images/em-286-sth-039h112-06.jpeg"></a>

 The EM-286 Shimano STH-39H112-06 is a stepper motor recovered from old FX880, FX890, FX2180, and other EPSON matrix printers.
-Due to the absence of a proper datasheet, I reverse engineered some of its electrical and mechanical characteristics to use in a personal 3D printer project.
-I'm documenting the specs here for future reference.
+To use it in a personal 3D printer project, I reverse engineered some of its electrical and mechanical characteristics.
+It appears that there is no datasheet of it on the internet.
+I’m documenting the specs here for future reference.
 Feel free to use and propose any corrections for the parameters below.

 # Mechanical characteristics